vitabaks/postgresql_cluster/README.md

 ##### Components of load balancing:
 [**HAProxy**](http://www.haproxy.org/) is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.

+[**confd**](https://github.com/kelseyhightower/confd) manage local application configuration files using templates and data from etcd or consul.
+Used to automate HAProxy configuration file management.

 [**Keepalived**](https://github.com/acassen/keepalived) provides a virtual high-available IP address (VIP) and single entry point for databases access.
 Implementing VRRP (Virtual Router Redundancy Protocol) for Linux.
 In our configuration keepalived checks the status of the HAProxy service and in case of a failure delegates the VIP to another server in the cluster.